tripledio/trivia-refactor-kata/javascript/README.md

 Test with node.js
 =====================

-Install the jasmine-node plugin from https://github.com/mhevery/jasmine-node
+Install the necessary dependencies specified in the package.json

-	npm install jasmine-node -g
+    npm install

-And execute:
+And execute the test script:

-	jasmine-node .
+	npm test

-Any test source matching the pattern *.spec.js will be executed.
+The prepared approval tests will be executed.